jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 consonant chord only from an acoustic phenomenon was not sufficient to build up a scientific system of harmony.
 But his attempts to discover a corresponding phenomenon which should account for the _minor_ consonant chord, were all in vain.
-Whether he started out with Zarlino's _mathematical_ explanation of the opposite principles of major and minor we do not know.
+Whether he started out with Zarlino’s _mathematical_ explanation of the opposite principles of major and minor we do not know.
 But he did try to find a series of _undertones_ corresponding to the _overtones_, to account for the minor chord.
 He discovered that those strings _of which_